ZerqonLLC

 Field deployment

-Deriva entered active deployment at the Formula 1 Miami Grand Prix in May 2026, where it ran continuously through race weekend in support of the event's audio and broadcast operations.
-The deployment marked the instrument's first sustained run in a high-pressure production environment, validating both its measurement fidelity and its ability to operate without supervision over the duration of a live event.
+Deriva entered active deployment at the F1 Miami Grand Prix in May 2026, where it ran continuously through race weekend in support of audio and broadcast operations.
+The deployment marked the instrument’s first sustained run in a high-pressure production environment, providing real production data for evaluating long-duration capture, acoustic history, SPL heat mapping, reference-based drift, and unattended operation.

 Deriva field deployment — Formula 1 Miami Grand Prix, May 2026

-Field deployment · Formula 1 Miami Grand Prix · May 2026
+Field deployment · F1 Miami Grand Prix · May 2026

 Deriva live readout — drift heatmap with timestamped capture